apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 **Design Decisions**
 TODO:  logic plan
 TODO: tool plan (which language, frameworks)
-TODO: how to handle identical, duplicate date
+TODO: how to handle identical, duplicate date  on duplication: Can look at the MOST RECENTLY updated record and keep that one?
+Create some kind of “score” and let the user decide
 TODO: how to handle duplicate data with descrepancy (eg the same user and email, but different address)
 TODO: how to handle errors
 TODO: can this tool be run multiple times? what happens when we rerun an import? should it replace existing records? if im already in there but my address has changed should it change my address?